How to Get Rid of Hairballs in Cats

 Caring for Hairball-Prone Cats

-If your cat eliminates hairballs on a regular basis, then you can introduce some key ingredients in its diet to help it deal with the hairballs easier.
+If your cat eliminates hairballs regularly, you can introduce some key ingredients into its diet to help it deal with them more easily.

 Anti-Hairball Paste

-These types of pastes are malt-based and they stimulate digestion, which, in turn, prevents the formation of hairballs.
-There are plenty of products available on the market, but it is best to talk to your vet before giving it to your cat.
-If your cat has food allergies or other digestive issues, then introducing malt paste into its diet might lead to episodes of diarrhea or other complications.
-Your vet can recommend the best type of malt paste and explain how you should use it.
+These types of pastes are malt-based, and they stimulate digestion, which, in turn, prevents the formation of hairballs.
+Plenty of products are available on the market, but it is best to talk to your vet before giving them to your cat.
+If your cat has food allergies or other digestive issues, introducing malt paste into its diet might lead to episodes of diarrhea or other complications.
+Your vet can recommend the best malt paste type and explain how to use it.

 Anti-Hairball Food